cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-09-17-surviving-ai-as-a-software-engineer.md

 From my personal perspective, I think it's important to understand that, although powerful, current LLMs are all basically statistical models of words.
 No doubt they are useful for developers, as they provide a new form of generative search capabilities.
 As an example, imagine a developer working in the FinTech industry, a common task is to map [ISIN numbers](https://en.wikipedia.org/wiki/International_Securities_Identification_Number) of stocks.
-Today's GitHub Copilot not only retrieves this number automatically in the IDE, but it can also tell the country for a particular stock, and more associated information as prompted.
+Today's GitHub Copilot not only capable of retrieving this number automatically in the IDE, but it can also display the country for any particular stock, and provide even more fine-grained associated  information as prompted.
 This capacity to search faster and more accurately makes AI extremely useful for routine coding tasks.

 [GitHub Next](https://githubnext.com/) is setting what would be the standard for the next generation of software development tools.
-Some are starting to believe that AI will very soon go beyond assisting developers, and start firing them.[^8] The idea is not that crazy.
+The promises are so high and incredible, that some are starting to believe that AI will very soon go beyond assisting developers, and start firing them.[^8]
+The idea is not that crazy.
 If AI will make pull requests, review code, and create documentation... the question is: What [30+ million worldwide developers](https://www.griddynamics.com/global-team-blog/number-software-developers-world) are going to do with all this extra time?
 Will they even be necessary?

 # Our survival backdoors

-To survive the AI revolution, we need to focus on the skills that make us unique as humans, and at the same time are still valuable in the job market.
+I believe that to survive the AI revolution, we need to focus on nurturing the skills that make us unique as humans.
+In particular, those that are still valuable in the job market.
-It is these very skills, grounded in our innate human attributes, that pose a substantial challenge for machines to mimic or automate, thereby standing as our defense against potential obsolescence.
-The following is a list of 10 skills that I believe will not just be beneficial but absolutely vital in the next years:[^6]
+Grounding these skills with our innate human attributes is what poses a substantial challenge for machines to mimic or automate, thereby standing as our defense against potential labor obsolescence.

+The following is a list of 10 skills that I believe will not just be beneficial but absolutely vital in the next years dominated by AI:[^6]

 [//]: # (---------------------------------------------------------------)
 **Getting understanding.**